timray674/website-content/post/javascript/javascript-dates/index.md

 JavaScript offers us a date handling functionality through a powerful built-in object: `Date`.

-> This article does _not_ talk about [**Moment.js**](http://momentjs.com), which I believe it's the best library out there to handle dates, and you should almost always use that when working with dates.
+> Tip: you might want to use a library when working with dates.
+[Moment.js](http://momentjs.com) and [date-fns](https://date-fns.org/) are two of the most popular ones.

 ## The Date object